Our Clients – Past and Present

 Service Providers and Volunteer Agencies

-Community-based service and volunteer agencies carry out the work of program delivery to children and adults so they may improve the quality of their lives, advocate for rights and develop career opportunities.
+Community-based service and volunteer agencies carry out the work of program delivery to children and adults to improve the quality of their lives, advocate for rights and develop career opportunities.
 Service providers and support groups provide avenues to skill building, networking and finding opportunities to engage with and contribute to their communities.
 Video and publications produced by BRC can be viewed from the Library menu on the BRC website

 California Coalition for Compassionate Care